Winston Park Nutrient Reduction

 Nutrient Reduction: Levels of phosphate at the sediment line declined by 97%.
 Ammonia levels decreased 55%.
 Biological oxygen demand (BOD) improved steadily, decreasing 60% from the start of the study.
 This shows that nutrient reductions occur and likely due to increase in ORP.

 The combination of rainy, windy, cloudy weather combined with an efficient aeration system destratifies temperature and oxygen levels faster.
+For more detailed information, download the full case study.

 Do you Need a Consultation for Your Lake?